kidsneuro-lab/RNA_splice_tool/README.md

 ## Usage
 To use cortar, a samplefile needs to be created for each run.
 This file contains six tab separated columns and a row for each sample (as shown below):
-* sampleID: A unique identifier for the sample
+* sampleID: A unique identifier for the sample (alphanumeric symbols and underscores only)
 * familyID: A unique identifier for related samples that should not be compared to one another
 * sampletype: Whether analysis and report is desired for this sample ("test")